Gerban/AWS-Image-Classification-with-SageMaker/README.md

 triggered 449 out of 5256 times.

-Also triggered 36 times each were LowGPUUtilization and CPUBottlenecks, and BatchSize was also triggered 4 times indicating that BatSize was too small.
+Also triggered 36 times each were LowGPUUtilization and CPUBottlenecks, and BatchSize was also triggered 4 times indicating that BatchSize was too small.
 BatchSize of 128 was obtained from hyperparameter optimisation but that may be a local optimum rather than the best global option within the search space.

 **Main step for further improvements:** use of larger compute instance types.